sitandr/conchord/README.md

     // Make all text in chord graph bold show text: strong
     // List of used chords there
-    sized-chordlib(heading-level: 2, width: 100pt,
+    sized-chordlib(heading-level: 2, width: 130pt,
-      switch: (D: 2), at: (A: 5)) // can specify what exact chord versions we want there })
+     switch: (D: 3, A: 2), at: (A: 5)) // can specify what exact chord versions we want there })

 ```